 - Collect employee full names, job roles, as well as the software they use.

-- Review and monitor search engine information from Google (especially using Google Dorks), Bing, Yahoo, and others.
+- Review and monitor search engine information from Google, Bing, Yahoo, and others.

 - Monitoring personal and corporate blogs, as well as review user activity on digital forums.